logicality-io/tag-assistant-support/README.md

 Welcome to the technical support area for the [Logicality Tag Assistant](https://tag-assistant.logicality.io).

+At this time, the product status is **preview** for testing by early adopters.

 If you have a technical support issue or a new product feature request, please [create an issue](https://github.com/logicality-io/tag-assistant-support/issues/new).

+For licencing & sales enquiries, please email contact@logicality.io.

 ## Technical Requirements/Information